How to Backtest a cBot¶

 With this section open, perform the following actions.

-- In the 'Starting Capital' field, specify the initial funds that your cBoWe t will start out with.
+• In the 'Starting Capital' field, specify the initial funds that your cBot will start out with.

-Please refer to the Automate documentation to learn more about backtesting settings and how they can affect the results of backtesting.
+Refer to the this tutorial to learn more about backtesting settings and how they can affect the results of backtesting.

 You may choose to see the results of backtesting (e.g., the positions opened by your cBot) as they occur.
 This functionality is particularly useful for detecting certain events and conditions under which your cBot does not behave as expected.